 "The second quarter results exceeded our expectations as our business benefited from a rebound in our seasonal categories, continued strength in the core of the store and the recovering housing market in the U.S.," said Frank Blake, chairman & CEO.
 "Our associates did an outstanding job of responding to the strong increased demand.
 I would like to thank them for their hard work and dedication."
 (2nd Quarter Results)

 It would have been easy for the administration to pat themselves on the back and proceed as planned.
 Instead, the administration showed how their goal-setting process is focused on continuous improvement by revising their 2013 goals to make them more difficult.
+In professional writing make sure that you assign a subject.
+Try not to start sentences with “this” or These” What change?
+Please specify.
 This change will help the company to stretch itself rather than be content and risk stagnation.
+What is “this”?
 This will result in employees, shareholders, and customers that are more satisfied by the product that THD is creating.
 This goal change shows that THD’s administration knows that the goal-setting process can be used as a tool to positively influence the rest of the processes in the company.

 Recommendations/Conclusion

 Overall, The Home Depot has made great changes to their processes to improve their design, implementation, and control.
 The company’s processes are now vastly improved compared to the state they were in before the management change in 2007.
 It is impressive how sweeping these changes have been, ranging from taking care of supplier stakeholders through the design of the procurement process, to using employee training as a means to boost sales and improve employee, customer, and owner satisfaction.
 This report recommends that THD continue to monitor the processes described here to ensure that they are maintained.
 This report also recommends that THD find a way to encourage similar process improvements in other areas of the business.
 One possibility would be the formation of a ‘continuous improvement’ team.
+Good!
 This team would consist of employees that were a part of the improvements made in the processes mentioned above.
 This team’s goal would be to find other areas of the business where process design, implementation, or control could be improved in similar ways to the methods explained above.

 Bibliography